sensu/sensu-docs/content/sensu-core/0.29/guides/troubleshooting.md

 * sensu-client running (Can be verified with `systemctl status sensu-client`)
 * Local socket is open (Can be verified with `netstat -tnlp | grep 3030` and `nc -vz localhost 3030`)

-Once the prerequisites have been met, we can move to troubleshooting.
+Once the prerequisites have been met, we can move on to troubleshooting.

 #### Troubleshooting steps